DaanDeSmedt/PHPGhostscript/README.md

 A PHP wrapper for [Ghostscript](https://www.ghostscript.com) ; an interpreter for PostScript™ and Portable Document Format (PDF) files.

 Use `PHPGhostscript` for rendering PDF / PostScript™ files to various image types (jpeg / png) or export to PDF with page range (single page / multipage).

+Setting multiple input files merge them.

 Easy to use and OOP interfaced.